In February we’re celebrating Black History Month.

 They met at the university of Strasbourg where my father was working on his PhD.
 How these two drastically different people got together is a story in and of itself.
 There’s definitely a Higher Intelligence at play in our lives.

-And though I know a lot about my Alsatian heritage, I knew close to nothing about the heritage my father gave me.
+And though I know a lot about my Alsatian heritage, I knew close to nothing about the African American heritage my father gave me.

 Only recently I learned that my father had been adopted.
 He was raised by my aunt Sadie.